firdaus-aibm/filament-pdf-sanitizer/README.md

 ### Basic Usage

-Add the plugin to your Filament panel provider:
+Add the plugin to your Filament panel provider.
+This will add the `->sanitize()` method to all FileUpload components:

 ```php
 <?php